maxlab-io/docs/content/docs/0001-tokay-lite/0001-getting-started.md

 web browser and navigate to http://tokay.local.

-In most cases, you can access the camera's web-based configuration page by simply entering "tokay.local" in your browser's address bar.
+In most cases, you can access the camera's web-based configuration page by simply entering "tokay-lite.local" in your browser's address bar.
 This will direct you to the camera's settings interface.